oracle-livelabs/database/global-microservices-springdata-nosql/introduction/introduction.md

     Recently, REST has become the standard for designing web APIs.
 The REST architectural style allows for running on stateless servers and offers structured access to resources.
 It reduces the complexity of the application and things become easier for developers.

-    In this Live Lab, we will learn how easy it is develop the data catalog used by Oracle's MovieStream application using Spring and Oracle NoSQL Database.
+    In this Live Lab, we will learn how easy it is to develop the data catalog used by Oracle's MovieStream application using Spring and Oracle NoSQL Database.

     In addition, by using managed services you gain the following benefits:
     *	No operating systems to choose, secure, patch, or manage.